skalarproduktraum/phd-thesis/chapters/scenery.md

 # scenery — Democratising VR/AR for Systems Biology

-\begin{publishedin}
-The work presented in this part has been partially published in\\
-\vspace{0.5em}
-\textbf{Günther, U.}, Pietzsch, T., Gupta, A., Harrington, K.I.S., Tomancak, P., Gumhold, S., and Sbalzarini, I.F.: scenery: Flexible Virtual Reality Visualization on the Java VM. \emph{IEEE VIS}, 2019. \href{https://arxiv.org/abs/1906.06726}{arXiv preprint 1906.06726}.
+\alreadypublished{The work presented in this part has been partially published in:}{\textbf{Günther, U.}, Pietzsch, T., Gupta, A., Harrington, K.I.S., Tomancak, P., Gumhold, S., and Sbalzarini, I.F.: scenery: Flexible Virtual Reality Visualization on the Java VM. \emph{IEEE VIS}, 2019 (accepted). \href{https://arxiv.org/abs/1906.06726}{arXiv preprint 1906.06726}.}
-\end{publishedin}

 In the chapters before, we have highlighted the needs of systems biology for flexible ways of harnessing human-computer interaction, high-fidelity, customisable visualisations, and reproducibility.